-1.14.2 For admission to a final assessment opportunity, a minimum of 80% class attendance, scheduled tutorials and practical classes is required.
-A legitimate reason, and where appropriate the necessary evidence thereof (a medical certificate or similar), is required to substantiate any non-attendance.
+- 1.14.1 Long-term illness or overseas visits are not considered valid grounds for exemption from any part of the programme. - 1 14 2 A minimum of 80% class attendance, scheduled tutorials and practical classes is required.
+A legitimate reason, and where appropriate the necessary evidence thereof (a medical certificate or similar), is required to substantiate any nonattendance - 1 14 3 Unsatisfactory participation is taken into consideration when decisions are made regarding the academic exclusion of students.